Diva Worship

-"Diva Worship" is the third episode of the eleventh season of RuPaul's Drag Race.
+"Diva Worship" is the third episode of the eleventh season of the American television series RuPaul's Drag Race.
 It originally aired on March 14, 2019.
+The episode's main challenge tasks the contestants with performing in evangelical-inspired talk shows worshipping music divas.
 Guillermo Díaz and Troye Sivan are guest judges.

-Nina West is a winner of the episode's mini-challenge (tied with Ra'Jah O'Hara), as well as the winner of the main challenge.
-Honey Davenport is eliminated from the competition after placing in the bottom six and losing a lip-sync to "Waiting for Tonight (Hex Hector Mix)" by Jennifer Lopez.
+Nina West wins the main challenge.
+Honey Davenport is eliminated from the competition after placing in the bottom six and losing a lip-sync contest to "Waiting for Tonight (Hex Hector Mix)" by Jennifer Lopez.

 Episode

-Nina West is a winner of the mini-challenge (tied with Ra'Jah O'Hara), as well as the winner of the main challenge.

-For this episode's mini-challenge, the contestants have to seduce their way into a Seduction concert.
-Nina West and Ra'Jah O'Hara win the mini-challenge.
-For the main challenge, the contestants team up and star in a "she-vangelical" talk show worshipping a diva.